philosowaffle/peloton-to-garmin/docs/install/docker.md

 The P2G docker image is available on [DockerHub](https://hub.docker.com/r/philosowaffle/peloton-to-garmin).
 The following tags are provided:

+1. `stable` - Always points to the latest release
-1. `latest` - The bleeding edge of master
+1. `latest` - The bleeding edge of the master branch
 1. `vX.Y.Z` - For using a specific released version